Wiki · Concept · Last reviewed June 25, 2026

 Agent evaluation.
 Synthetic interactive worlds can provide controlled environments where agents are tested for planning, memory, exploration, recovery from mistakes, and long-horizon behavior.

 Scientific and industrial simulation.
-If reliable, world models could support design, training, forecasting, and counterfactual testing in domains where real-world experimentation is expensive or dangerous.
+If reliable and bounded, world models can support design, training, forecasting, and counterfactual testing in domains where real-world experimentation is expensive or dangerous.

 Risk Pattern